Many people are concerned that we have an oil problem. Or they are concerned about recession and the need to lower interest rates.

 Market interest rates, in some sense, tell us how productive investments truly are at a point in time.
 Years ago, investments that the economy was able to make were far more productive than the investments we are making today.
 For example, the first paved road in an area had a huge beneficial effect.
 New roads were able to open whole areas up to commerce.
 Once an area had been developed, later investments were much less beneficial.
 Fixing up a road that has many holes in it takes energy and materials of many types, but it doesn’t really add productivity to the system.
 It just keeps productivity from falling.

 After a point, adding new roads or other infrastructure doesn’t add much of anything.
 This is especially the case if population is level or falling.
 If population is falling, it would likely make sense to reduce the number of roads, but this is difficult to do, once there are a few occupied homes along a road.

 Another type of investment is education.
 At one point, a high school education was sufficient for the vast majority of the population.
 Now additional years of schooling, paid for by the student himself, are increasingly expected.
-An investment in higher education can be “productive,” in the sense of keeping the student from having to take the low-paying jobs that those without advanced degrees are forced to take.
-But for society as a whole, it is the complexity of the system that is forcing the need for extra education upon us.
+An investment in higher education can be “productive,” in the sense of helping to differentiate himself/herself from those with no post-secondary education.
+But the overall level of wages has not been rising enough to compensate for all of the extra education.
+It is the growing complexity of the system that is forcing the need for extra education upon us.
 In a sense, the extra education is a tax we are required to pay for having a more complex system.